 By Abby Brown, Creative Associate

 Oh, the viral video.
 So simple, so…well, unpredictable.
 This new form of media, mysterious to many, has become a primary method for brands to communicate to a large audience.
-Ad Age recently released a list of The 20 Most Viral Ads of 2015, and the article made me question, what exactly makes a viral video?
+Ad Age recently released a list of https://gorasor.com/dating-app-around-the-world/, and the article made me question, what exactly makes a viral video?

 After crying at puppies, laughing at the Game of Thrones cast trying to sing, and watching each video in the list, I compiled my own list of components that help make a viral video successful: